-Each member of the Finance and Audit, the Compensation and the Nominating & Governance Committees meets the applicable independence requirements of the American Stock Exchange.
+The Board determined that each member of the Finance and Audit, the Compensation and the Nominating & Governance Committees is independent.

 Audit Committee Financial Experts.
-The Board has determined that at least one member of the Audit Committee, Joseph J. Luca, is an audit committee financial expert.
+The Board has determined that at least one member of the Audit Committee, Joseph J. Luca, is a financial expert.